-Prior to this offering, because we utilized these exemptions, we were not required to have a majority of independent directors, we do not have a nominating and corporate governance committee and our compensation committee may not consist entirely of independent directors and is not subject to annual performance evaluations.
-Additionally, we are currently only required to have a majority of independent audit committee members and we will not be required to have all independent audit committee members until one year from the date of the listing of our common stock on NASDAQ.
-Accordingly, you will not have the same protections afforded to stockholders of companies that are subject to all of the corporate governance requirements of NASDAQ.
-Following this offering, we expect to cease to be a controlled company and we will no longer be able to avail ourselves of the controlled company exemptions.
+Following this offering, we intend to utilize these exemptions.
+As a result, we will not have a majority of independent directors, we will not have a nominating and corporate governance committee and our compensation committee will not consist entirely of independent directors or be subject to annual performance evaluations.
+Additionally, we only are required to have one independent audit committee member upon the listing of our common stock on the NASDAQ, a majority of independent audit committee members within 90 days from the date of listing and all independent audit committee members within one year from the date of listing.
+Accordingly, you will not have the same protections afforded to stockholders of companies that are subject to all of the corporate governance requirements of the NASDAQ.
+CCMP, however, is not subject to any contractual obligation to retain its controlling interest, except that CCMP has agreed, subject to certain exceptions, not to sell or otherwise dispose of any shares of our common stock or other capital stock or other securities exercisable or convertible therefor for a period of at least 180 days after the date of this prospectus without the prior written consent of J.P.
+Morgan Securities LLC, Jefferies LLC and Merrill Lynch, Pierce, Fenner & Smith Incorporated.
+Except for this brief period, there can be no assurance as to the period of time during which CCMP will maintain its ownership of our common stock following the offering.
+As a result, there can be no assurance as to the period of time during which we will be able to avail ourselves of the controlled company exemptions.

-CCMP and our Chief Executive Officer will collectively own a substantial portion of our outstanding common stock following this offering, and their interests may be different from or conflict with those of our other stockholders.
+CCMP and our Chief Executive Officer will collectively own a substantial majority of our outstanding common stock following this offering.
+CCMP will effectively control our company, and its interests may be different from or conflict with those of our other stockholders.

-After the consummation of this offering, CCMP will beneficially own 48.2% of our outstanding common stock, or 46.2% of our outstanding common stock if the underwriters fully exercise their option to purchase additional shares and Mark Butler, our co-founder, Chairman, President and Chief Executive Officer, will beneficially own 21.1% of our outstanding common stock.
+After the consummation of this offering, CCMP will beneficially own % of our outstanding common stock, or % of our outstanding common stock if the underwriters fully exercise their option to purchase additional shares and Mark Butler, our co-founder, Chairman, President and Chief Executive Officer, will beneficially own % of our outstanding common stock, or % of our outstanding common stock if the underwriters fully exercise their option to purchase additional shares.
 Accordingly, both CCMP and Mr. Butler will be able to exert a significant degree of influence or actual control over our management and affairs and will control matters requiring stockholder approval, including the election of directors, a merger, consolidation or sale of all or substantially all of our assets, and any other significant transaction.
 Our principal stockholders' interests might not always coincide with our interests or the interests of our other stockholders.
 For instance, this concentration of ownership and/or the restrictions imposed by the stockholders agreement may have the effect of delaying or preventing a change in control of us otherwise favored by our other stockholders and could depress our stock price.